 A reclusive, Howard Hughes-type billionaire is implicated in the murder of one of his associates.
 The businessman abducts McGarrett, who was on his way to the scene of the murder.
 The businessman is afraid of germs and has elaborate decontamination procedures on his yacht.
 The businessman tells McGarrett that he is innocent and being framed.
 The businessman wants to sell off his various companies to concentrate on developing a "steam car" that will run on natural gas and have few emissions.
 The business associates opposed the move and the leading opponent is the one who has turned up dead.
 McGarrett doesn't trust the billionaire but Five-O's investigation also turns up evidence that the killing was not as simple as it appeared.
-Written by

 Did You Know?